Hybrid nonlocality via atom photon interactions with and without impurities: Hybrid nonlocality using Hybrid measurements

 \subsection{Wigner negativity volume}

 Introduced by Wigner in 1932 \cite{Wigner1932}, Wigner functions have been rigorously used in quantum optics as a detector of non-classicality \cite{Karol2004}.
 The Wigner function is defined in the phase space as the Fourier transform of the symmetrized characteristic function \cite{adesso2014}.
+For a single mode CV system, $\rho$, the Wigner function can be expressed as \cite{Gerry}